 Why custom trays are a better choice than laser whitening

-Custom trays give you more control over the whitening procedure.
+To elaborate on the video above; custom trays give you more control over the whitening procedure.

 With trays you do it every night for about two weeks, but if you get some sensitivity you can stop for a day or two and have a rest.